Natural Remedies for Overactive Bladder

 Why You Should Try Natural Remedies for Overactive Bladder

 Natural remedies for OAB have been around for centuries but can easily be overlooked.
-One reason is that they’re natural and have the connotation that they’re not all that effective.
-Doctors can’t recommend them, as well as there isn’t enough evidence that they work, or why they work, or even a proper dosage of what to take.
+One reason is that they are natural and have the connotation that they are not all that effective.
+Doctors cannot recommend them, and there is also not enough evidence that they work, or why they work, or even recommendations of a proper dosage of what to take.

 However, some remedies are incredibly useful in treating one or more symptoms of OAB, and some can have few side effects, unlike most prescribed medication.

 For some, trying natural remedies for any ailment may be the only affordable or realistic choice.
-It is good to try some first before writing them off altogether and going straight to traditional medication.
-Reason being that they can be very cost effective, especially if you don’t have privatized or centralized healthcare.
+It is good to try some first before writing them off altogether and going straight to traditional medication, with the reason being that they can be very cost effective, especially if you do not have privatized or centralized healthcare.

-If you're interested in trying natural remedies for overactive bladder symptoms, keep on reading to find out what four remedies you should consider trying.
+If you are interested in trying natural remedies for overactive bladder symptoms, keep on reading to find out what four remedies you should consider trying.

-NCBI (National Center for Biotechnology Information) has researched the effectiveness of pumpkin seed oil for urinary disorders including OAB.
+National Center for Biotechnology Information (NCBI) has researched the effectiveness of pumpkin seed oil for urinary disorders including OAB.
 It is available at most drug stores in capsule and in cold-pressed oil form.

 Taking this daily and nightly can improve your urinary function.
 Although this remedy works wonders for many patients, it is unknown exactly which factor of the pumpkin seed oil has this effect.

-Additionally, a combination of Pumpkin seed oil and soy extract is notably a desirable blend of natural ingredients for treating OAB, and usually sold together.
-Soy extract has a component called isoflavones, and it’s thought that this helps with bladder muscle strength.
+Additionally, a combination of pumpkin seed oil and soy extract is notably a desirable blend of natural ingredients for treating OAB, and they are usually sold together.
+Soy extract has a component called isoflavones, and it is thought that this helps with bladder muscle strength.

-Research done by NCBI showed that low levels of vitamin D were linked to pelvic floor disorders in women.
+Research done by NCBI shows that low levels of vitamin D are linked to pelvic floor disorders in women.
 Vitamin D is not a vitamin, but a pro-hormone that is created when sunlight hits our skin.

-There are other ways of getting Vitamin D into our system other than getting some sun.
+There are other ways of getting Vitamin D into our systems other than getting some sun.
 Food is one source of Vitamin D, with fish and fish oil being a rich source.
-One tablespoon of cod liver oil has more than double the recommended daily amount for adults 18-70.
+1 tablespoon of cod liver oil has more than double the recommended daily amount for adults: 18% to 70%.